 Article XII. – Amendments

+1. The Constitution and By-Laws shall be reviewed yearly by the elected officers and any changes be presented to full membership for review and approval.

-1. The Constitution and By-Laws may be amended by a majority vote of the members present at any regular meeting.
+2. The Constitution and By-Laws may be amended by a majority vote of the members present at any regular meeting.
 The amendments must have been presented in writing at the preceding meeting of the club.

 Standing Rules